 The POWs made their way north against the flow of Japanese horse artillery and trucks that were moving south.
 At times, they would slip on something wet and slippery which were the remains of a man killed by Japanese artillery the day before.
 When dawn came, the walking became easier but as the sun rose it became hotter and the POWs began to feel the effects of thirst.
 It was then that the POWs saw a group of Filipinos being marched by the Japanese.
 They realized that they had been hungry, but the Filipinos had been starving.

 The POWs on the detail were separated into two groups.
 One group built the bridges, while the other group worked at a sawmill cutting lumber for the bridges.
+Charles was in the POW detachment sent to the sawmill.
 It was while on this detail that Charles witnessed the execution of four POWs.

 Here is the story in his own words: